faisalrahman36/NodeJS_ExpressJS_MongoDB/README.md

 # NodeJS_ExpressJS_MongoDB

-This is a basic back-end App for :https://github.com/faisalrahman36/react_frontend
+This is a basic demo back-end App for :https://github.com/faisalrahman36/react_frontend

 References and useful links: